Special-use permit: Abuse

 If the local zoning authority grants a special-use permit that exceeds the discretion allowed to it, then an incidence of spot zoning may arise.
 Such discretion then may be attacked as ultra vires, and the special-use permit overturned as an unconstitutional violation of equal protection.

-Special-use permits are also required when a property has been deemed a "nonconforming use."
-A permit for a nonconforming use will allow the owner of a previously-compliant property to continue the existing use.
+Special-use permit review is sometimes used when a property has been deemed a "nonconforming use", and a further change or expansion of the use is proposed.
+A permit for a nonconforming use will allow the owner of a previously-compliant property to continue the existing use or to expand.
 This often arises when a property has been rezoned or amortized.
 Amortization is unconstitutional in many states, and is a controversial tool according to many property rights advocacy groups.

 An example of special-use-permit abuse may be found when a business or other organization is using U.S. Forest Service land for commercial use.
 Special-use permits may be revoked after the initial period if it is deemed to have not met the proposed public need.
 This then allows for another operator to apply for the special-use permit which will be evaluated on whether they are likely to succeed and meet the public need as well as follow all other criteria such as proper resource management and respectful public use.
 If deemed successful after the initial period the permit can be renewed for a longer period.